This page includes a list of the best virtual meeting platforms.

 For the most personal of team building experiences, Whereby’s four-person meetings are yet another software option.
 Working directly from your browser, Whereby does not require any additional downloads or registration from your team members.
 You can even play YouTube videos, which is perfect for any virtual activities that require shared video, such as collective stretches with Yoga Norman.

 Virtual meeting software is an important tool to connect and work with remote teams.
 These platforms allow you to use video to chat and collaborate, as well as support useful functionality like chat, breakout rooms and screen shares.

-Now that you are familiar with the best virtual platforms for meetings, you can check out our list of fun video conference games and this one with online team building games to play on your next team call.
+Now that you are familiar with the best virtual platforms for meetings, you can check out our list of fun video conference games and this one with free online team building games to play on your next team call.

 FAQ: Virtual meeting software

 Here are some frequently asked questions about how software can help facilitate your next virtual meeting.

 What is virtual meeting software?